wp-plugins/ns-category-widget/README.txt

 == Description ==

 Are you frustrated by the lack of customization options in default Category widget in WordPress?
 Then this plugin is for you.
-Works similarly but with several customization options.
+Works in similar fashion but with several customization options.
 Cheers !

 = Translation =
 1. English (en_US)
 1. Russian (ru_RU) [Thanks to Flector]
 If you want to add your language, then please send me your translation files.

 == Installation ==